Gene Watson: The Farewell Party Band

-The Farewell Party Band is his long-time backing band.
-They were named after his 1979 hit single "Farewell Party".
+The Farewell Party Band, his long-time backing band, is named after his 1979 hit single "Farewell Party".
 Between 1982 and 1984, two studio albums were released credited to Gene Watson and the Farewell Party Band.
 The band backed Watson on one of his solo albums, and they released one studio album on their own.
-Several notable musicians were members of the Farewell Party Band, such as Tony Booth.
+Several notable musicians were members of the band, such as Tony Booth.
 While many other members have played with them since the 1980s, below is a timeline of just the members during their recorded output.